 What Airbnb city regulations may apply?

 Lately, dozens of STR regulations have appeared globally and in the US, changing the established rental practices.
-These laws have lots in common and follow a similar logic.
-Airbnb turns from a way to make money to a home-sharing solution.
-Investing in several properties for short-term rentals becomes more challenging.
+These laws are designed to re-establish Airbnb as a home-sharing solution rather than a way for large property management companies to make money.

 These are the main kinds of laws and requirements that may apply:

-• Business license.
-Even STR-friendly cities may require business owners to get a license before starting a business.
+- Business license.
+Even STR-friendly cities may require business owners to get an STR license before starting a business.
 You may need to officially register your short-term rental as a business and pay a fee.

-• Building standards.
-Local governments often specify what buildings are suitable for rentals and what don’t.
+- Building standards.
+Local governments often specify which buildings are suitable for rentals and which aren’t.
 Learn the requirements regarding residential and non-residential uses, habitability, safety, design, and maintenance to make sure your property is suitable for Airbnb.

-Airbnb-banning cities and cities where Airbnb is legal but regulated will have some of these limitations.
-Your goal is to clarify the Airbnb local regulations and calculate whether the return on investment is worth renting there.
+Many Airbnb-banning cities and cities where Airbnb is legal but regulated will have limitations like these.
+Your goal is to clarify the local regulations and calculate whether the return on investment is worth renting there.

 US cities with Airbnb restrictions and bans

-This section covers the cities where Airbnb restrictions are harsh.
+Below, you’ll find out which cities have the harshest Airbnb restrictions, so you know what you’re getting into.
 You still can rent a property here, but you must be extra careful with local regulations.

 Airbnb regulations in Denver, CO